Atomic Habits vs Tiny Habits: Which Method Fits You

 How habit stacking differs between atomic habits and tiny habits

-Both Clear and Fogg teach habit stacking, but the implementation differs more than most articles acknowledge.
-Clear’s formula (“After I [current habit], I will [new habit]”) treats stacking as a scheduling and cueing strategy [1].
-The new habit can be any size.
-Fogg insists on tiny, and adds the celebration step that Clear omits [2].
+Both Clear and Fogg teach habit stacking, but the two versions differ more than most comparisons admit.
+Clear’s formula, “after I [current habit], I will [new habit],” treats stacking mainly as a scheduling and cueing move, and the new habit can be any size [1].
+Fogg insists the new habit stay tiny, and he adds the one step Clear leaves out: the celebration [2].

 Venn diagram comparing Atomic Habits by James Clear and Tiny Habits by BJ Fogg, showing unique and shared principles of each behavior-change framework.